+Civil Rights Act of 1964.
 The Civil Rights Act of 1964 (Pub.L.
 88–352, 78 Stat.
-241, enacted July 2, 1964) was a landmark piece of legislation in the United States [ 1 ] that outlawed major forms of discrimination against racial, ethnic, national and religious minorities, and women. [ 2 ] It ended unequal application of voter registration requirements and racial segregation in schools, at the workplace and by facilities that served the general public ("public accommodations").
+241, enacted July 2, 1964) is a landmark piece of civil rights legislation in the United States that outlawed discrimination based on race, color, religion, sex, or national origin.
+It ended unequal application of voter registration requirements and racial segregation in schools, at the workplace and by facilities that served the general public (known as "public accommodations").

+Electronic Frontier Foundation.
 The Internet blacklist legislation—known as PROTECT IP Act (PIPA) in the Senate and Stop Online Piracy Act (SOPA) in the House—invites Internet security risks, threatens online speech, and hampers Internet innovation.

 Urge your members of Congress to reject this Internet blacklist campaign in both its forms!
 Big media and its allies in Congress are billing the Internet blacklist legislation as a new way to battle online infringement.
 But innovation and free speech advocates know that this initiative will do little to stop infringement online.